-Located right next to the ski slopes, Treetops tube park offers one-hour tubing sessions for $15 ($19 during the holiday season).
+Located right next to the ski slopes, Treetops tube park offers one-hour tubing sessions for $15 Sundays–Fridays and $18 on Saturdays.
 Ski and snowboard boots are not permitted in the park, so don’t forget to bring your winter boots.
-Find our more about the extreme tubing park.
+Find out more about the extreme tubing park.

 Timberlee Hills, Traverse City

 Glide down Northern Michigan’s largest snow tubing hill solo or enjoy the ride in a tandem tube with a friend.
-Then sit back and enjoy the scenic ride back up to the top of the run on Timberlee’s tried & true towline.
+Then sit back and enjoy the scenic ride back up to the top of the run on Timberlee’s tried and true towline.
 Warm-up by the fireside and refuel with hot cocoa and pizza inside Timberlee’s Hilltop Hideaway—a perfect spot to host an outing or party.
-Rates start at $14 an hour.
+Rates start at $14 for an hour and $24 for 2 hours.
 Here’s more hill info.

 Ski Brule, Iron River